 We need to have a previous agreement for the maintenance of the project for at least one year.
 Optimization is key in every CRM.
 It will not be truly “complete” until it is put to the test of time and use.

 10. Failing to measure user adoption and not rewarding achievements.

 We need to be able to measure.
 Always.
 Everything we do to perfect the system needs to be based on data.
 How many of them are using it?
 How are they using it?
 Which issues are causing them troubles?
 The answers to these questions are essential if we want to answer the even more important questions: What changes do we need to apply?
 How do we get them to use it?
 How do we keep them engaged?

-Of course, we don’t need to tell you how we solved that problem at UruIT Dynamix, right?
+Of course, we don’t need to tell you how we solved that problem here at CRMGamified, right?

-You probably know that we came up with a solution that encourages user adoption by making CRM fun.
-That’s right, a complete CRM gamification solution for Microsoft® Dynamics CRM.
-You may have heard about it.
-We call it CRMGamified®. 🙂
+You probably know already that we came up with a couple of solutions that encourages user adoption by making CRM fun, and engaging!

 As always, we welcome your feedback.
 If you can read Spanish, feel free to check the original article by Pablo Peralta here.